Happily N'Ever After: Divorce from Simsala Grimm and switch to Happily N'Ever After

 In October 2002, Greenlight was affected by the early 2000s recession, causing financial issues and disruptions to their projects.
 They were looking for other companies (such as Millimages and Magma Films Ltd) to produce Simsala Grimms second season at the time, so they decided to back out of producing the film, and sold the rights and interest of the film to Dresdner Bank, although they would still hold back-end participation.
 Berlin Animation Film handed its projects over to its new subsidiary, Berliner Film Companie, which employed 100 animators.
 Rainer Söhnlein was hired as Berliner Film Companie's CEO to supervise and finish the film.
-All connections to Simsala Grim were removed, with the name of the film being changed to Happily N'Ever After, the story being rewritten, and Yoyo and Doc Croc being replaced with the new characters Mambo and Munk (whose designs were partially influenced by Timon and Pumbaa from The Lion King).
+All connections to Simsala Grimm were removed, with the name of the film being changed to Happily N'Ever After, the story being rewritten, and Yoyo and Doc Croc being replaced with the new characters Mambo and Munk (whose designs were partially influenced by Timon and Pumbaa from The Lion King).